o-sen/xampp-docker/README.md

 The Dockerfile was made with refrences from :

-[cswl/xampp-docker](https://github.com/cswl/xampp-docker) which is licensed under GPL v3.0 and [tomsik68/docker-xampp](https://github.com/tomsik68/docker-xampp) unlicensed and [fuyuanli/Dockerfile-XAMPP](https://github.com/fuyuanli/Dockerfile-XAMPP) which is licensed under GPL v3.0.
+[cswl/xampp-docker](https://github.com/cswl/xampp-docker) which is licensed under GPL v3.0